Stable cohomology of the perfect cone toroidal compactification of ${\mathcal A}_g$: Method of proof

 Throughout this work we shall make use of the perfect cone toroidal compactification $\Perf$.
 Our method of computing the stable cohomology of $\Perf$, and the outline of the paper, are as follows.
 In section \ref{sec:Sp} we recall the relevant results of Borel and Hain, and other necessary background on representations of the symplectic group.
 At the end of that section, as a warmup, we prove by using Gysin's exact sequence the stabilization (in close to top degree) of the cohomology of the Satake compactification, proving Theorem \ref{thm:Satake}.

 For the toroidal case, in Section \ref{sec:Xg} we compute the stable cohomology of the universal family $\ua$.
-This result will be generalized later in Section \ref{sec:Xgn} to a computation of the stable cohomology of the fibre product $\ua[g]^{\times n}$ for $n$ fixed.
-Since Mumford's partial toroidal compactification $\ab\sqcup\beta_1^0$ is equal to $\ab\sqcup(\ua[g-1]/\pm\i)$, by using the Gysin exact sequence, in Section \ref{sec:Agpartial} we are then able to compute the stable cohomology of the partial toroidal compactification.
-Note that these computations are in fact easier in the stable cohomology than similar calculations in \cite{huto,huto2} for $g=3,4$, as it turns out that in the stable range only the even degree part of cohomology is non-zero, and thus the long exact sequence degenerates at $E_1$.
+This result will be generalized later in Section \ref{sec:Xgn} to a computation of the stable cohomology of the fiber product $\ua[g]^{\times n}$ for $n$ fixed.
+Since Mumford's partial toroidal compactification $\ab\sqcup\beta_1^0$ is equal to $\ab\sqcup(\ua[g-1]/\i)$, by using the Gysin exact sequence, in Section \ref{sec:Agpartial} we are then able to compute the stable cohomology of the partial toroidal compactification.
+Note that these computations are in fact easier in the stable cohomology than similar calculations in \cite{huto,huto2} for $g=3,4$, as it turns out that in the stable range only the even degree part of cohomology is non-zero, and thus the Gysin long exact sequence breaks up into short exact sequences.

 This idea --- of computing the cohomology of an individual stratum, and then gluing it to the union of the previously considered strata --- is the method that allows us to prove the existence of the stable cohomology of the perfect cone compactification (and by restriction --- of the matroidal locus) in general.
 In Section \ref{sec:basic} we review the construction of the perfect cone toroidal compactification, and prove its various combinatorial properties.
 In Section \ref{sec:stabletorusbundles} we then use the Leray spectral sequence to argue that the cohomology of the torus bundles $\calT(\sigma)$, with $\sigma$ fixed, and $g$ varying, stabilizes, and moreover (only in the stable range!) vanishes in odd degree.